evanharmon/in-mono/headspace/kubernetes/kubernetes-apiserver-groups.md

 - watch

 ## Core groups
-also known as the legacy groups
+also known as the legacy groups - path is `/api`

 all yaml `apiVersion` will simply be `v1`

 examples: /pods, /namespaces/, /rc, /events, /nodes, etc.

 ## Named groups
-found at rest path: `/apis/$GROUP_NAME/$VERSION` use `apiVersion: $GROUP_NAME/$VERSION` or `apiVersion: $GROUP_NAME/$VERSION/$RESOURCE this is what will be used for new features going forward
+note the path is `apis` for multiple named apis found at rest path: `/apis/$GROUP_NAME/$VERSION` use `apiVersion: $GROUP_NAME/$VERSION` or `apiVersion: $GROUP_NAME/$VERSION/$RESOURCE this is what will be used for new features going forward